jmosbacher/pydantic-panel/README.rst

         :alt: Documentation Status

-Edit pydantic models with panel.
+Edit Pydantic models using `Panel <https://panel.holoviz.org>`_ widgets.
+This is allows you to quickly build web forms and data apps from Pydantic models using the awesome Panel package.

-This is just a small little project i made mostly for my own use and decided to share.
+This is just a small little project I made mostly for my own use and decided to share.
 Its limited in scope and probably still has bugs, USE AT YOUR OWN RISK.

 I will continue to add support for more types as I need them but feel free to